robtweed/qewd-baseline/INTERACTIVE.md

 - type: matching the type of the message that was originally sent.  *type* is a reserved, mandatory property in QEWD WebSocket messages
 - finished: *true* if the handler module has finished its processing
 - message: sub-object containing the response message payload.
-It *message.error* is defined, then this is an error response, to be handled appropriately in the browser.
+If *message.error* is defined, then this is an error response, to be handled appropriately in the browser.
 - responseTime: the time (ms) it took between QEWD receiving the incoming WebSocket message from the browser until it had the response ready to be forwarded to the browser.
+The very first time a particular message is handled in a QEWD Worker process, QEWD has to find and load the handler module (and potentially other supporting modules).
+Depending on traffic at the time, QEWD may also need to start a new Worker Process to handle the message.
+All this takes time, so don't be surprised to see a somewhat lengthy responseTime value first time.
+Next time the same message is handled, all those resources will now be cached, and the response time will typically be a small number of milliseconds.
+You'll discover that QEWD is incredibly fast.

 ### Writing a QEWD Message Handler